Pregnancy risk assessment

 Temperature extremes

-Some pregnant women tolerate heat less well and may be liable to heat stress or faint easily.
+Some pregnant people tolerate heat less well and may be liable to heat stress or faint easily.

 No specific problems arise from working in extreme cold.
 Warm clothing should be provided as stated in the risk assessment.